 Let’s walkthrough Austin’s CAFR

-With all that as context, let’s walk through some key insights in Austin’s most recent CAFR to get some practice analyzing these reports.
+With all that as context, let’s walk through some key insights in Austin’s CAFR to get some practice analyzing these reports.

-First, let’s look at the transmittal letter.
+First, let’s look at the transmittal letter at the beginning of the CAFR.
 There we’ll find some interesting nuggets.

 On population growth